bisq-network/bisq-website/_posts/2019-03-29-max-hillebrand-interview-privacy.md

 So when a Lightning wallet company has a chain analysis subsidiary, you can be sure they are talking.
 It’s probably not the best choice to give entities like this your personal information.

 **Q: I’m glad you mentioned Bisq because my next question is about Bisq.
-Have you used it to buy and sell Bitcoin?**
+Have you used it to buy and sell bitcoin?**

 A: Yes, Bisq is one of my favorite exchanges if not my favorite exchange period because it is cypherpunk as fuck, as they say.